MylesBorins/mylesborins.com/content/pages/about.md

 Myles Borins is a developer, musician, artist, and inventor

+he works for IBM spending most of his time contributing to the node.js ecosystem.

 he graduated with a Master of Music Science and Technology from c.c.r.m.a.

 a.k.a the center for computer research in music and acoustics

-he spends most of his time contributing to the node ecosystem.

 you can find his cv as a pdf [here](http://thealphanerd.io/cv.pdf)